TOBIN’s part in the sustainable development of the National Grid.

-Specifically, we brought our GIS capability to bear on the route selection process, identifying and mapping all constraints such as designated conservation areas, dwellings, surface water features, cultural heritage features, geology and landscape designations within the 60km or so length of the southern section of the proposed development.
+Specifically, TOBIN brought it’s GIS capability to bear on the route selection process, identifying and mapping all constraints such as designated conservation areas, dwellings, surface water features, cultural heritage features, geology and landscape designations within the 60km or so length of the southern section of the proposed development.
 This work enabled the assessment of the different route corridor options and the identification of the route that minimised environmental and other impacts, as it ensured the avoidance of the most significant constraints.
-Our EIS for the Meath section of the route has been linked and coordinated with that prepared for the Cavan-Monaghan section to form part of the planning documents submitted to An Bord Pleanála, under the Strategic Infrastructure Act.
+The TOBIN EIS for the Meath section of the route has been linked and coordinated with that prepared for the Cavan-Monaghan section to form part of the planning documents submitted to An Bord Pleanála, under the Strategic Infrastructure Act.

 The Emerging Preferred Route Option for the overhead line crossed the River Boyne and River Blackwater candidate Special Area of Conservation (cSAC), a site designated for nature conservation under the EU Habitats Directive (EU 92/43/EEC) with specific reference to the wintering population of Whooper Swans found in this area.
-It was critical therefore that we assess any potential impacts on these swans and develop mitigation measures that would minimise such impacts.
+It was critical therefore that TOBIN assess any potential impacts on these swans and develop mitigation measures that would minimise such impacts.

 Whooper Swans are winter migrants to Ireland, generally arriving in October, returning to their breeding grounds in Iceland in late March/early April.
 The number of these swans that spend their winters in Ireland make them internationally important in ornithological terms.
 TOBIN’s Ornithological Team carried out detailed surveys focusing on the Whooper Swan over a number of years within Counties Meath, Cavan, Monaghan, and Armagh for this project in order to determine the location of both feeding and roosting sites, as well as regularly used flight lines between sites.
-As part of this study, we have completed both field and aerial surveys.
+As part of this study, TOBIN has completed both field and aerial surveys.